-Haworthia Fasciata is a succulent with white stripes that resemble the signature look of a zebra.
+Haworthia Fasciata of the Asphodelaceae family is a succulent with white stripes that resemble the signature look of a zebra.
 This plant brings the rare touch of wildlife and the jungle right into your house.
 If you need a plant that will light up your home garden in a unique way, this plant is for you.

-Don’t worry about how to care for the plant because this book will enlighten you on everything that you need to know.
+Don’t worry about how to care for this Haworthia genus plant because this post will enlighten you on everything that you need to know.

 - What Is a Haworthia Fasciata?